garncarz/nogamespy-vietcong/README.md

 - 28900 TCP for the master server (game clients fetch the servers list here)
 - 27900 UDP for the heartbeat service (game servers introduce themselves here)

+There's also an ARM architecture image (for Raspberry etc.), invoke it like `docker-compose -f docker-compose-arm.yml ...`.

 ### Configuration